jcrrtech/bootstrap-template-glup-server/README.md

 npm start
 ```

-Automatically Glup tasks and BrowserSync server will be executed.
+Automatically gulp tasks and BrowserSync server will be executed.
 A browser window will open with the test page.
 Now all you have to do is edit the "index.html" file and you will see the changes immediately in the web browser.

 You can also see that the css and js folder are automatically created.
 Which will contain what you need for your website, such as Bootstrap, Jquery, Popper.js.